 Mr. May received his J.D. from Stanford Law School, graduating second in his class and Order of the Coif.
 He completed his undergraduate studies at Brown University, where he received a B.A. in Public Policy and a B.S. in Environmental Science with honors and graduated magna cum laude.

-Mr. May is a member of the Federal Bar Association and a member of the American Bar Association’s White Collar Crime Committee.
+Mr. May is a member of the Executive Committee of the Litigation Section of the Los Angeles County Bar Association, American Bar Association’s National Financial Institution Fraud sub-committee, and Federal Bar Association .
 He is also a Board Member of the Housing Rights Center, the nation’s largest nonprofit, civil rights organization dedicated to promoting and securing fair housing.
 He is admitted to practice law in California and before the United States District Courts for the Northern, Central, and Southern Districts of California, the United States Courts of Appeals for the Fifth Circuit, Ninth Circuit and Federal Circuit and the United States Supreme Court.

 - In Private Practice: